What is proposed?

 All tenants will be informed of this decision by letter.

 It is important to note that this decision does not in any way affect tenancy or leaseholders’ rights, the council remains the landlord of these properties.

 If you have any queries or concerns regarding the above, please email email@example.com.

 Review of Housing Management Services

 Newark and Sherwood Homes (NSH) was set up by the council 15 years ago in order to secure national funding to improve council houses.

-Newark and Sherwood Homes is a high performing housing management company that has led an impressive programme of improvements to council houses.
-However, the original rationale for having a separate housing management company no longer applies and therefore the policy and finance committee is being asked to support a proposal to consult with tenants on ending the company and bringing the management of council housing back into the council.
+NSH is a high performing housing management company that has led an impressive programme of improvements to council houses.
+However, the original rationale for having a separate housing management company no longer applies and therefore the policy and finance committee will decide whether to wind up the company and bring the management of council housing back into the council.

 Following a review undertaken by independent advisers, it is expected that this change will save just under £1million per year; after allowing for inflation this means additional available resources, estimated at £40m over the next 30 years, which will be re-invested in new council homes and frontline services, to improve the lives and homes of tenants.